cladam/choreo/docs/choreo-reference.md

 #### `background`

-A block that provides a common set of readable `given` steps that apply to all scenarios in a feature.
+A block that provides a common set of `given` steps that will be executed before _every_ scenario in the file.
+This is ideal for shared setup logic.

 **Example:**